EMTP 129 Special Populations, EMS Ops (4)

 After successful completion of this course, students will be able to:

 - Outcome 1: Integrate assessment findings with principles of epidemiology and pathophysiology to formulate a field impression and implement a treatment plan for an acutely ill or injured patient.

-- Outcome 2: Demonstrate the systematic patient assessment used for patients with special challenges including geriatrics, chronically ill, technology-dependent, abused/neglected and dying patients.
+- Outcome 2: Perform a systematic patient assessment used for patients with special challenges including geriatrics, chronically ill, technology-dependent, abused/neglected, and dying patients.

-- Outcome 3: Identify the differences in pharmacokinetics, physiology and psychosocial environment between adult and geriatric patients.
+- Outcome 3: Analyze the differences in pharmacokinetics, physiology, and psychosocial environment between adult and geriatric patients.

-- Outcome 4: Given a scenario, use critical thinking skills to determine the preferred method of treatment for geriatric patients with common and acute medical and trauma emergencies.
+- Outcome 4: Determine the preferred method of treatment for geriatric patients with common and acute medical and trauma emergencies.

-- Outcome 7: Demonstrate knowledge and practice of personnel safety issues, crime scene awareness, transport considerations and need for additional expert resources on simulated routine EMS incidents and multiple casualty incidents.
+- Outcome 5: Examine and emulate safe scene practices considering crime scene awareness, transport alternatives, and the need for additional expert resources on routine EMS incidents and multiple casualty incidents.